banjito/Ereader/Marketing_Page.md

-# DarkReader
+# TrueReader

 > A minimalist dark mode e-reader for iOS

 ## Overview

-DarkReader is a beautifully simple e-reader designed for iOS that puts your reading experience first.
-With support for multiple file formats, automatic progress tracking, and a stunning dark interface, DarkReader is perfect for book lovers who value simplicity and elegance.
+TrueReader is a beautifully simple e-reader designed for iOS that puts your reading experience first.
+With support for multiple file formats, automatic progress tracking, and a stunning dark interface, TrueReader is perfect for book lovers who value simplicity and elegance.

 ## Features